Numbers 18:15

 The firstborn of every womb, whether man or beast, that is offered to the LORD belongs to you.
 But you must surely redeem every firstborn son and every firstborn male of unclean animals.

-The first offspring of every womb
+The firstborn of every womb

-whether man or beast
+Whether man or beast

-belongs to you
+That is offered to the LORD belongs to you

-But you must redeem
+But you must surely redeem every firstborn son

-and every firstborn of unclean animals
+And every firstborn male of unclean animals

 Persons / Places / Events